Difference between tourists from South and North of China

 As stated in the Annual Report of China Outbound Tourism Development 2009/2012, there has been 70.25 million people traveling abroad in 2011, increasing by 22%.
 According to size, China outbound market has already been one of the biggest markets on the globe, 1.2 times the US market, 3.5 times the Japanese market.
 And Chinese tourists have spent $71 billion everywhere in the world.

-So studying what Chinese tourists like and how to comfort and attract them has become a trend in tourism industry worldwide.
+So studying what Chinese tourists like and how to comfort and attract them has become a trend in the tourism industry worldwide.
 Even some governments have taken action to take the share from this market.
 For example, New Zealand and Thailand tourism departments have pushed hard to develop the tourism market in China this year.

 However, some unique characteristic of Chinese tourists has become headaches for many foreign tourism companies.
 No matter how much effort they put, Chinese tourists are just not satisfied or even not attracted at all.
 There are many reasons for those problems and one quite important factor is the regional difference between tourists from south and north.